mongodb/specifications/source/index-management/index-management.rst

 :2022-04-18: Added the ``clustered`` attribute to ``IndexOptions`` in order to
              support clustered collections.
 :2022-10-05: Remove spec front matter and reformat changelog.
+:2023-5-10: Merge index enumeration and index management specs and get rid of references
+             to legacy server versions.